bradparks/hammerspoon_vimouse/README.md

 To use, save to your hammerspoon extensions in a folder named `vimouse`

-Activate using `CMD+G` as a toggle to hide/show the grid.
+Activate using `CMD+G` as a toggle to hide/show the grid

+- Big Move using Ctrl+JKLM
+- Small Move using Shift+JKLM
+- Micro Move using Ctrl+Shift+JKLM
+- Click using "Enter" key

-Move using Ctrl+JKLM, and grid movement is in progress based off of letters displayed in the grid.
+and grid movement can be done based off of letters displayed in the grid.